About the course

 School Direct is a school-led initial teacher training pathway that offers practical, ‘on-the-job’ training and teacher education.
 The programme aims to create highly qualified, highly skilled teachers, who are an integral part of a school community.

 You will be placed in a school from the start of your training but you don’t need to worry about being thrown in at the deep-end – you won’t be teaching classes until you are ready!
-You will be supported by an outstanding and well-trained classroom mentor and a member of the school’s Senior Leadership Team, in partnership with an experienced professional tutor from one of our University partners.
+You will be supported by an outstanding and well-trained classroom mentor and a member of the school’s Senior Leadership Team, in partnership with an experienced professional tutor from UCL Institute of Education (UCL IoE).
 Alongside our committed ETSA training team, you will be supported every step of your journey to reach the professional standards of teaching and gain Qualified Teacher Status.
 Your timetable and teaching responsibility will increase as you gain in confidence and skill.

-Interviews take place at our lead school, Tidemill Academy.
-During the interview process we will observe you interacting with a group of children, conduct additional numeracy, literacy and ICT tasks and conduct a formal interview where we would ask you to present to us about why you wish to be a teacher.
+Interviews usually take place at our lead school, Tidemill Academy.
+Occassionally, they will take place at one of our partner schools.
+During the interview process we will observe you interacting with a group of children, conduct numeracy and literacy tasks, and undertake a formal interview where we would ask you to present to us about why you wish to be a teacher.
 We aim for our interview process to be as relaxing as possible so that you can feel comfortable and show us your true potential.

 How school placements work

 This route is aimed at high calibre career changers.
 You will be employed by your main placement school, start on the first day of the autumn term and be paid a salary while you train.
-You will complete a 6 week placement within a different Key Stage in a contrasting school, usually within our alliance.
+In your main placement school, you will be placed in a specific class, working whit an experienced teacher, who will act as your mentor.
+You will complete a 6 week placement within a different Key Stage in a contrasting school.
+This is usually within our alliance.
+This programme covers the 5-11 age phase.
+Placements normally take place in KS1 and KS2.

+There are 8 schools in our London partnership recruiting for School Direct Salaried across South-East, South and East London.
 Our partner schools are each unique yet share our values of integrity, inclusion and success for all children, regardless of their background.
-We have excellent relationships with our partner schools, most of whom have been successfully supporting School Direct trainees with us for the last 4 years.
-We work with schools across several London boroughs and the majority of our schools are part of the REAch2 Academy Trust, the largest primary only academy trust in the country, offering unrivalled training and development and excellent career progression.
+We are proud of our excellent relationships and most of our partners have been successfully supporting School Direct trainees with us for the last 6 years.
+We work with schools across several London boroughs and the majority of our schools are part of REAch2 Academy Trust.
+REAch2 is the largest primary only academy trust in the country, offering unrivalled training and development and excellent career progression.
 To find out more visit www.reach2.org

 The majority of candidates apply to us with a partner school in mind, and name this school on their application.
 Where an applicant has not named a partner school, we take into account the distance a candidate will have to travel from home to school when placing candidates, as well as any preferences discussed during the interview process.
 Because we see School Direct training as a long-term investment in teachers, we feel it is important that candidates are training in a school which is right for them.
 Our motto is train with us, stay with us!